Wikipedia - Free Ency

 All About Birds from Cornell Lab of Ornithology.
 Includes: Online Bird Guide, How to ID Birds, Species Accounts, Video Gallery, Feeding Wild Birds, Gear Guide, Attracting Birds, Bird Conservation, Modern Extinctions, Understanding Bird Data, Studying Birds - What is Ornithology?
 Why Study Birds?
 See also Beautiful Birds: Masterpieces from the Hill Ornithology Collection, Cornell University Library.

 Audubon's Birds of America.
 Contents include: John James Audubon as Artist, Alphabetical List of Bird Image Plates, Birds Listed by Family, State Birds (United States), Extinct Birds, List of Figures (e.g. drawings of digestive tracts of various birds), The Life of John James Audubon.
-See also Bird Resources, State of the Birds USA, Bird Feeding Basics, Birding Basics, and more.
+See also Bird Resources, State of the Birds, Bird Feeding Basics, Birding Basics, How to Start Birding from Audubon.org, and more.

 The Beauty of Pollination.
 YouTube video, 4:23 min.